-Is your dog ready to start earning his kibble?
+Is your dog ready to start earning their kibble?
 Learning new tricks stimulates your dog’s mind and builds a stronger bond between your dog and your family members.
 Making your dog more helpful is an added bonus.

 These useful dog tricks not only come in handy; they’re sure to impress your guests.

-First, Make Learning Fun
+First, Make Learning Tricks Fun

 Alert You to The Doorbell, Alarm, or Timer

-You can teach your dog to come to you and nose at your hand or paw at your leg whenever they hear the doorbell, the washing machine buzzer or the oven timer.
+You can teach your dog to come to you and nose at your hand or paw at your leg whenever they hear the doorbell, the washing machine buzzer, or the oven timer.
 This comes in handy if you can’t always hear these sounds in every part of your home, or if you’d like to discourage barking at the door.

 After a few sessions, you can begin to pair the alert command with the trigger sound.
 When the doorbell rings, tell your dog to “alert” you while you’re right near the door.
 Pretty soon, your dog will look at you when they hear the sound.
 Slowly phase out the command word as your dog associates the sound with the action.
 Finally, gradually increase your distance from the door until your dog is able to find you and alert you no matter where you are in your home.